onuralp-t/batify/README.md

 ## Warning

-Nested batifying like in the comments of `build.bat` may have horrifying results...
+Too much nested batifying may have horrifying results... :scream: